 - These medications may be used in people with mild or moderate symptoms and most people can tolerate them.
-They contain an active ingredient called 5-ASA which helps control inflammation.
+They contain an active ingredient called 5-aminosalisylic acid, or 5-ASA, which helps control inflammation.
 Drugs in this class include balsalazide, mesalamine, olsalazine and sulfasalazine.

 - These drugs reduce immune system activity as well, but may take as long as three months to work.
 Immunomodulators include Azasan or Imuran (azathioprine) and Purinethol or Purixan (6-mercaptopurine).

 - Biologics or TNF therapy